The DIYMarketers Tell-It-Like-It-Is Guide:

 $200 – $500 per month for SEO optimized content development

 80% of your website visitors will come from organic search.
-This means that someone will search on a question and you want your company or an article to come up at the top of the search engines.
+This means that someone will search for the answer to a question.
+You want your company to come up as one of the answers on the first page.

 Even if you write your own content, there’s a lot that happens behind the scenes to make sure that your time and effort isn’t wasted.
 This is what content SEO is all about.